Inklingo

 importaba

-Use this form when 'mattered' refers to something that was important or significant to someone in the past, often implying a continuous or ongoing feeling.
+Use 'importaba' (imperfect tense) when talking about something that was important or significant to someone in the past, often implying a continuous state or a general feeling.

 A small, brightly glowing golden key resting on a small, purple velvet cushion, symbolizing its importance and value.